tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 ### 5. Instructor Do: Intro to Foreign Keys (15 min)

-In this activity, students will be introduced to the concept of foreign keys -- columns designated as matching links or relations to another table.
+In this activity, students will be introduced to the concept of foreign keys—columns designated as matching links or relations to another table.

 **Files:**